clj-commons/pretty/README.md

 It displays the class name of each exception, its message, and any non-nil properties of the exception.

-The all-important stack trace is carefully formatted for readability, with the left-most column identifying Clojure functions, the middle columns presenting the file name and line number, and the right-most columns the Java class and method names.
+The all-important stack trace is carefully formatted for readability, with the left-most column identifying Clojure functions or Java class and method, and the right columns presenting the file name and line number.

 The related function, `format-exception`, produces the same output, but returns it as a string.